The Banking Code Standards Board Web Site

-Our job is to ensure that banks, building societies, forex brokers and binary options brokers, comply with the Banking Codes.
+Our job is to ensure that banks, building societies, UK brokers regulated by FCA and binary options brokers, comply with the Banking Codes.
 Since our formation in 1999, we have also worked to interpret and develop the Codes.

 How do we check on compliance?

 The role of the monitoring team is to monitor compliance of the Codes by banks and building societies with the help of different tools like asset management software and custom analysis platforms.
 The team generally work from home and carry out visits throughout the UK.
 Their reports assess the extent of compliance of each subscriber.
 Adverse reports are followed up to ensure matters have been corrected.
 In some cases disciplinary action will be taken.
 Each of them acts as Relationship Manager to 30 or 40 institutions and will be a focal point for advice when needed.
 They ensure that financial institutions are putting the Code into practice on the ground by monitoring their conduct through:

 - a self-certification questionnaire, the Annual Statement of Compliance, signed by chief executives